 - Oral exams will be held during the 5th week of each spring and fall semester, typically on Thursday or Friday.
 The exact day and time should be announced by the Ph.D.
 Coordinator at least two weeks in advance.
 (Please plan your schedule accordingly.)

 - The student will be examined by a faculty group that excludes the advisor.
-Each group will decide the format of the exam.
-This could be:
+There are two examination formats:

-- A description of research of the student's choice.
+- A description of research of the student's choice (all students except for theory track).

-- A specific paper/topic assignment for the student.
+- A specific paper/topic assignment for the student (theory track).

 - The exam will be closed.
 The presentation should take 20 minutes; this is a general guideline that can be modified by the examination committee.